anthonychavis/mysteriousorganism/README.md

 ## Sources

-The inspiration for this project was Codecademy's JavaScript Practice project called [Mysterious Organism][lesson-site].
+Though my repo is quite different than the practice project, the inspiration for this repo was Codecademy's JavaScript practice project called [Mysterious Organism][lesson-site].

 ## Contact